MeezaanD/cash-flow/API_DOCUMENTATION.md

 ### Getting a Firebase ID Token

-In your React app, you can get the current user's ID token:
+In the application, you can get the current user's ID token:

 ```typescript
 import { getIdToken } from "firebase/auth";